samuelolu97/foodwarrior/content/faq/_index.md

 ---
 ### Frequently Asked Questions

-Below FAQ are some common concerns of our clients before purchasing the <br> theme, if you have other questions, please just send it to samuelolugbenga97@gmail.com
+Below FAQ are some common concerns of our clients before purchasing our <br> products, if you have other questions, please just send it to samuelolugbenga97@gmail.com